linode/docs/docs/applications/configuration-management/configure-and-use-salt-ssh.md

 author:
   name: Sergey Bulavintsev
   email: bulavintsev.sergey@gmail.com
-description: 'Salt SSH will allow you to manage your minions without having to install salt-minion agent.
-Learn how to configure and use Salt SSH in this simple tutorial'
+description: 'Learn how to configure and use Salt SSH in this simple tutorial'
-keywords: 'Saltstack, salt, salt-ssh, roster'
+keywords: 'Saltstack, salt, salt-ssh'
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 'Wednesday, July 25, 2017'
 modified: 'Tuesday, August 15th, 2017'
 modified_by:
   name: Linode
-title: 'Configuring and Using Salt SSH to Manage Your Linodes'
+title: 'Configure and Use Salt SSH to Manage Your Linodes'
 contributor:
   name: Sergey Bulavintsev
 ---

-#Introduction
+#Introduction to Salt SSH

-Salt-ssh allows you to execute Salt commands, or states, without installing a salt-minion package.
+Salt SSH allows you to execute Salt commands, or states, without installing a salt-minion package.

-During execution, salt-ssh will copy necessary files to the target system's `/tmp` folder with SSH.
-Then execute commands, and clean up salt temporary files.
+During execution, Salt SSH will copy necessary files to the target system's `/tmp` folder with SSH, then execute commands, and finally clean up Salt temporary files.

-Be aware that Salt SSH is slower than standard Salt with ZeroMQ because it uses SSH.
+Please note: Because it uses SSH, Salt SSH is slower than standard Salt with ZeroMQ.

 #Before You Begin

-1. This guide assumes that you're using an rpm based (CentOS, RedHat, Oracle Enterprise Linux) system.
+1. This guide assumes that you're using an rpm-based system (CentOS, RedHat, Oracle Enterprise Linux) .

 2. Make sure that you have the `salt` and `salt-ssh` packages installed on your master.
-Check if these packages are installed by executing:
+Check if these packages are installed:

         $rpm -q salt
         $rpm -q salt-ssh